FAQs (Frequently Asked Questions)

 Q: What should I do with my empty/used toner cartridges?

-A: Contact firstname.lastname@example.org and we will send you instructions on how to recycle your empty toner cartridges.
+A: Email Supplies and we will send you instructions on how to recycle your empty toner cartridges.
 We do not accept them at our office location.

 Q: Who should I contact to get my machine picked up?

 A: Contact your technology consultant (sales representative.)
-If you don't know who your technology consultant is, contact email@example.com.
+If you don't know who your technology consultant is, contact Email Sales and we will have your rep reach out to you directly.

 Q: Photocopies of some checks come out as a black page.
 Why?